nicolas-schmitt/multi-git/README.md

-  add       Stage one or more files for each project within the selected group unstage   Unstage one or more files for each project within the selected group stash     Stash changes on each project within the selected group
+  add       Stage one or more files for each project within the selected group unstage   Unstage one or more files for each project within the selected group stash     Stash changes on each project within the selected group feature   [git-flow] Create a new feature for the selected group release   [git-flow] Create a new version for the selected group

 Options:
   -g, --group  The project group name